microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgPolicyPermissionGrantPolicy.md

 ```

 This command creates a new permission grant policy in Azure AD.
-Specific include and exclude configurations can be created using the `New-MgPolicyPermissionGrantPolicyInclude` and `New-MgPolicyPermissionGrantPolicyExclude` cmdlets.
+Specific include and exclude configurations can be created using the `New-MgBetaPolicyPermissionGrantPolicyInclude` and `New-MgBetaPolicyPermissionGrantPolicyExclude` cmdlets.

 ## PARAMETERS